John McEnroe: Post-retirement from tennis

 McEnroe still plays regularly on the ATP Champions Tour.
 One victory came at the Jean-Luc Lagardere Trophy in Paris in 2010, where he defeated Guy Forget in the final.
 Playing on the Champions Tour allows him to continue his most iconic rivalries with old adversaries Ivan Lendl and Björn Borg.
-His last and 26th win (a record for the ATP Champions Tour) was his 2016 win at Stockholm against Thomas Muster.
+His last and 26th win (a record since 2001 when the ATP acquired the Champions Tour) was his 2016 win at Stockholm against Thomas Muster.

 In charity events and World Team Tennis, he has beaten many top players, including Mardy Fish and Mark Philippoussis.

 In 2007, McEnroe received the Philippe Chatrier Award (the ITF's highest accolade) for his contributions to tennis both on and off the court.
 Later that year, he also appeared on the NBC comedy 30 Rock as the host of a game show called "Gold Case" in which he uttered his famous line "You cannot be serious!" when a taping went awry.
 McEnroe also appeared on the HBO comedy Curb Your Enthusiasm.

-In 2009, McEnroe appeared on 30 Rock again, in the episode "Gavin Volure", where the title character, a mysterious, reclusive businessman (played by Steve Martin) invites him to dinner because he bridges the worlds of "art collecting and yelling."

 In 2010, he founded the John McEnroe Tennis Academy on Randall's Island in New York City.

 In 2012, McEnroe, commentating for ESPN, heavily criticized Australian tennis player Bernard Tomic for "tanking" against Andy Roddick at the US Open.
 However, Tomic was cleared of any wrongdoing, saying that he was "simply overwhelmed by the occasion" (this was the first time that he had played at Arthur Ashe Stadium).

 McEnroe was part of Milos Raonic's coaching team from May to August 2016.

 In addition to his other commentary roles, McEnroe was a central figure for Australian television network Nine's coverage of the 2019/2020 Australian Open.

+McEnroe performed as the off-camera narrator for four seasons (2020–2023) of Never Have I Ever, appearing in one episode in Season 1.

+On April 2, 2023, McEnroe participated with Michael Chang, Andre Agassi, and Andy Roddick in the first live airing of Pickleball on ESPN in the Million dollar Pickleball Slam at the Hard Rock Casino in Hollywood, Florida.